-If a child on a yellow warning card shows further unwanted behaviours then they will be moved to red - a consequence card.
-When a child is moved to a red consequence card, they will be told why and they will attend the next lunchtime mentoring session.
+If a child on a yellow warning card shows further unwanted behaviours, then they will be moved to red - a consequence card.
+When a child is moved to a red consequence card, they will be told why, and they will attend the next lunchtime mentoring session.
 Their behaviour will also be logged on SIMS behaviour by the adult in school who dealt with the behaviour.
 This log will be attached to any termly reports that go home from class teachers.
 Once a child has attended a mentoring session, their card will return to green.

-It is against our policy to give whole class punishments.
+It is against our policy to give whole class punishments

+Mentoring sessions

-Mentoring sessions During the first 20 minutes of lunchtime each day, a qualified teacher leads a mentoring session for any children who have had a red consequence card.
+During the first 20 minutes of lunchtime each day, a qualified teacher leads a mentoring session for any children who have had a red consequence card.
 This session will involve looking at the events that lead to the behaviours and ways in which to manage/tackle this in the future.
 Children will reflect on their behaviour and discuss with the teacher how this can be resolved differently in the future.

-Behaviour and Communication with Parents Communication with parents is essential to good behaviours in school.
-Parents get daily feedback via the class Dojo app if they choose to sign up.
+Behaviour and Communication with Parents

+Communication with parents is essential to good behaviours in school.
+Parents get daily feedback via the Class Dojo app if they choose to sign up.
 Parents will be informed by the class teacher if a child's behaviour has been unacceptable that day via the communication book, face to face or on the phone on the day the incident occurs.

-Parents will also get information regarding behaviours at parents' evenings and through termly reports.
+Parents will also receive information regarding behaviours at parents' evenings and through termly reports.

+Unacceptable Behaviours

-Unacceptable Behaviours This list of unacceptable behaviours enables staff to deal with behaviour consistently across the school.
+This list of unacceptable behaviours enables staff to deal with behaviour consistently across the school.
 This list is to be used as a guide.
 Teachers' knowledge and understanding of the child and situation will also be taken into account when dealing with unacceptable behaviours.

-Level 1 Level 2 Level 3

-Teasing Arguing / Answering Back Bullying (see Policy)

-Pushing / Shoving Lying Spitting

-Interrupting someone who is speaking Refusing and or refusal to follow instructions Vandalism / damage to school or others property

-Spoiling or ruining others games / work Name calling Physically hurting others

-Play fighting Verbally abusing others

-Constant talking in class Dangerous refusal to follow instructions

-Biting

-Shouting at people

-Swearing
+Level 1 Level 2 Level 3 Teasing Arguing/Answering back Bullying (see policy) Pushing/shoving Lying Spitting Interrupting someone who Refusal to follow Vandalism/damage to is speaking instructions school or others property Spoiling or running others games/work Name calling Physically hurting others Play fighting Refusing to follow instructions Verbally abusing others Constant talking in class Dangerous refusal to follow instructions Biting Shouting at people Swearing